myraculous/recipe-app-api/README.md

 # recipe-app-api
-Thisi is a recipe app
+This is a recipe app